photo of Dee Levang

 Artist Statement

-The use of fiber within my encaustic work allows me to explore the interplay of translucency, depth, and mark-making in a way that feels organic and dynamic.
-By incorporating traditional craft techniques, including crocheting, knitting, and weaving, within a contemporary framework, I create ethereal and moody, dreamlike pieces.
+The use of fiber in combination with encaustic has allowed me to explore the interplay of texture, pattern, and color in an organic and dynamic way.
+By incorporating traditional craft techniques, including crocheting, knitting, and weaving, within contemporary frameworks, I create ethereal and moody, dreamlike pieces.

 BIO

-Levang also participates in local juried art fairs and events.
-She is a member of the International Encaustics Artists organization, Surface Design Association, and the St. Louis Artists’ Guild and has been awarded grants and scholarships from the Regional Arts Commission in St. Louis and International Encaustic Conference in Provincetown, MA.
+Levang is a member of the Surface Design Association, the International Encaustic Artists organization, and the St. Louis Artists’ Guild.
+She has been awarded two Artist Support grants from RAC (Regional Arts Commission) and a scholarship to the International Encaustic Conference, in Provincetown, MA.

 What Is Encaustic?